lambdaclass/lambdaworks/proving_system/stark/stark_docs/src/recap.md

 Use the fibonacci example as your go-to for understanding all the moving parts; keep the Cairo example in mind as the thing we are actually building towards.

-# Step by step walkthrough
+# Fibonacci step by step walkthrough

 Below we go through a step by step explanation of a STARK prover.
 We will assume the trace of the fibonacci sequence mentioned above; it consists of only one column of length $2^n$.
 In this case, we'll take `n=3`.
 The trace looks like this